 Compact Models for Power Semiconductor Devices

 Many power semiconductor device models were developed at the University of Washington through a research program supported by NSF-CDADIC (NSF Center for Design of Analog-Digital Integrated Circuits) during the period from 1990 through1998.
 MSEE and Ph.D. students under the direction of Professor Peter O. Lauritzen developed most of the models.
-Almost all of these models are now in the public domain, and they are available for public downloading of model source code and documentation.
-Several newer and updated models have been added from other universities.
-NSF-CDADIC provided a small grant in 1999 to support the inital preparation of this Web page.
+All of these models are now in the public domain, and the significant ones are available for public downloading of model source code and documentation.
+Several newer and updated models have been added from colleagues in industry and other universities.
+NSF-CDADIC provided a small grant in 1999 to support the initial preparation of this Web page.

 Table of Available Models and Their Characteristics